 - provide our findings in a method that best suits you.
-This can be either by telephone, meeting or a written response
+This can be either by telephone, through a meeting or a written response

-- If by telephone or meeting we will provide a summary of the conversation and any actions or learning agreed
+- If by telephone or through a meeting, we will provide a summary of the conversation and any actions or learning agreed.

 In our response to you we will:

 - Be open and honest